spacer

 Few figures in early American history have as many vocal admirers and detractors as Cotton Mather.
 He benefited the Massachusetts community by his lifelong commitment to doing good.
 His reform efforts included pleas to educators to motivate students through rewards, rather than punishments.

-In the scientific realm, he was an early advocate for smallpox inoculation, a stand that earned him the antipathy of many of his neighbors.
+In the scientific realm, he was an early advocate for Smallpox inoculation, a stand that earned him the antipathy of many of his neighbors.
 He took the bold step of inoculating his son, who almost died from the procedure.
 Mather also took an active role in political matters, most notably by agitating against the governorship of Edmund Andros.

 The Salem witchcraft hysteria is often cited to illustrate the narrow-minded side of Mather’s character.
 Like most educated people of the Western world, Mather believed that certain individuals had entered into compacts with the Devil and given up their souls in return for the powers of witchcraft.